agama-project/agama/README.md

 ## How to run

-There are two ways of running the project: a) by using a D-Installer live ISO image or b) by cloning and configuring the project.
+There are two ways of running this project: a) by using a D-Installer live ISO image or b) by cloning and configuring the project.

 ### Live ISO Image